hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_minimalist_illustration_of_a_robo_ea378cf7-c932-4ca2-bd66-843d43438333-0_2.content.md

 ## Contact Us

 If you have any questions or feedback, please don't hesitate to reach out to us.
-You can contact us via email at [email protected] or follow us on social media at @workspaceenhancers.
+You can contact us via email at me@pavolhejny.com or follow us on social media at @workspaceenhancers.

 Thank you for visiting our website, and we hope our wallpaper can help enhance your workspace!